Charles III of Spain: Early years

 Out of these proposed marriages, only Louis and Louise Élisabeth would wed.
 Elisabeth Farnese looked for other potential brides for her eldest son.
-For this, she looked to Austria, its principal opponent for influence on the Italian peninsula.
+For this, she looked to Austria, Spain's principal opponent for influence on the Italian Peninsula.
 She proposed to Charles VI, Holy Roman Emperor, that the Infante Charles marry the eight-year-old Archduchess Maria Theresa and that her second surviving son, the Infante Philip, marry the seven-year-old Archduchess Maria Anna.

 The alliance of Spain and Austria was signed on 30 April 1725 and included Spanish support for the Pragmatic Sanction, a document drafted by Emperor Charles in 1713 to assure support for Maria Theresa in the succession to the throne of the Habsburgs.
 The emperor also relinquished all claims to the Spanish throne and promised to support Spain in its attempts to regain Gibraltar.
 The ensuing Anglo-Spanish War stopped the ambitions of Elisabeth Farnese, and the marriage plans were abandoned with the signing of the Treaty of Seville on 9 November 1729.
 Provisions of the treaty did allow the Infante Charles the right to occupy Parma, Piacenza, and Tuscany by force if necessary.

-After the Treaty of Seville, Philip V disregarded its provisions and formed an alliance with France and Great Britain.
-Antonio Farnese, the Duke of Parma, died on 26 February 1731 without naming an heir; this was because the widow of Antonio, Enrichetta d'Este was thought to have been pregnant at the time of his death.
-The Duchess was examined by many doctors without any confirmation of pregnancy.
+After the Treaty of Seville, Philip V disregarded its provisions and formed an alliance with France and the Kingdom of Great Britain.
+Antonio Farnese, the Duke of Parma, died on 26 February 1731 without naming an heir.
+This was because the widow of Antonio, Enrichetta d'Este was thought to have been pregnant at the time of his death.
+The Duchess was examined by many doctors without any confirmation of her pregnancy.
 As a result, the Second Treaty of Vienna on 22 July 1731 officially recognized the young Infante Charles as Duke of Parma and Piacenza.

 The duchy was occupied by Count Carlo Stampa, who served as the lieutenant of Parma for the young Charles.
 Charles was from then on known as HRH Don Charles of Spain (or Borbón), Duke of Parma and Piacenza, Infante of Spain.
 Since he was still a minor, his maternal grandmother, Dorothea Sophie of Neuburg, was named regent.